Moving road trips 101: Tips for driving across the country

 Stock up on entertainment

-Before moving day, download an audiobook the whole family can enjoy, put together a road trip playlist, and give every passenger a media device with headphones so they can plug in for some personal time.
-Coloring books, picture books, and plain old story books are solid low-tech alternatives.
+Before moving day, download an audiobook the whole family can enjoy, put together an epic road trip playlist, and give every passenger a media device with headphones so they can plug in for some personal time.
+Coloring books, picture books, and plain old storybooks are solid low-tech alternatives.

 Looking for good audiobooks?

-Libby gives you access to ebooks and audiobooks from your local library free of charge.
-With Audible, the first month of your subscription is free.
-Cha-ching!
+Libby gives you access to ebooks and audiobooks from your local library.
+And with Audible, the first month of your subscription is free.

 Put everything you need within arm’s reach

-Lastly, keep trash bags in the car and the cab of the moving truck for wrappers, chip bags, and fruit rinds.
+Keep a well-stocked first-aid kit and trash bags for wrappers, chip bags, and fruit rinds.

 Plan your route around interesting stops